bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

 * **IIS Setup** will install all required features including IIS itself, URL Rewrite and Application Request Routing (ARR) modules.
 Furthermore, it will enable the reverse proxy capabilities and set :guilabel:`preserveHostHeader` to :code:`true`.
-The most important configuration entries in the IIS are the :guilabel:`Authentication` and :guilabel:`URL Rewrite` modules.
+The most important configuration entries in IIS are the :guilabel:`Authentication` and :guilabel:`URL Rewrite` modules.

   .. figure:: /_images/iis/iis-overview.png